same key wrongly used in substituteMarkerArrayCached

 // Finding keys and check hash: $sPkeys = array_keys($subpartContentArray); $wPkeys = array_keys($wrappedSubpartContentArray); $aKeys = array_merge(array_keys($markContentArray), $sPkeys, $wPkeys);

-#5 Updated by rengaw83 over 4 years ago
+#5 Updated by rengaw83 almost 5 years ago

 I dont have a patch at the moment, but i am using the rn_base extension since some years.
 There are the same function with some changes, which fixed this issue.